TN 35 (12-24)

 When possible, both the worker and the employer should complete the form, independently of each other.
 In some cases, FOs may assist the worker and the employer in completing the form to ensure that they fully understand the questions.
 The FOs should be helpful when assisting them without influencing their answers.
 The worker's and employer's answers should be in their own words and represent their own separate opinions.

-Where possible, review the answers to the questions with the person who completes the form at the time he or she completes it to make sure that he or she answers all questions clearly and completely.
+Where possible, review the answers to the questions with the person who completes the form at the time they complete it to make sure that they answer all questions clearly and completely.

 3. What am I looking for while reviewing the completed SSA-7160 forms?